Guide to Work, Study, Travel and Living Abroad

 Short-Term Work Programs

-Paid work for students and grads in Sydney, Australia
+Paid work for students and graduates in Sydney, Australia.

 Students may find paid jobs after college in Australia with the Working Holiday program, which a variety of organizations, including BUNAC, facilitate.

-To work abroad you generally can’t just hop on a plane to a foreign country and start looking for a job.
-Doing so would be illegal without a work permit, which cannot be acquired without a job offer, and—classic Catch-22—very few employers will offer you a job without your already having a work permit.
+To work abroad, you generally can't just hop on a plane to a foreign country and start looking for a job.
+Doing so would be illegal without a work permit, which you often cannot acquire without a job offer, and — classic Catch-22 — very few employers will offer you a job without a work permit.

-The good news is that there are a number of organizations which can help you cut the red tape and acquire a legal work permit or place you in a paid job.
-Despite the historical cycle of economic strength in some countries, job prospects remain good for those participating in short-term work programs—from a few months up to 23 months or a bit more.
+The good news is that several organizations can help you cut the red tape and acquire a legal work permit or place you in a paid job.
+Despite the historical cycle of economic strength in some countries, job prospects remain good for those participating in short-term work programs — from a few months up to 23 months or a bit more.

 Work Permit Programs Abroad for Students

-Thousands of U.S. students and recent graduates work abroad each year in programs administered by BUNAC, a popular option for short-term paid work abroad and one of the few which does not require applying far in advance.
-You can get a work permit without a job offer, you can work at any job you find, and the application process is non-competitive.
+Thousands of U.S. students and recent graduates work abroad each year in programs administered by BUNAC, a popular option for short-term paid work abroad and one of the few that does not require applying far in advance.
+You can get a work permit without a job offer and work at any job you find, and the application process is non-competitive.

-BUNAC USA can get you a work permit—otherwise tedious for Americans to obtain—any time of the year for Australia and New Zealand for up to a year.
+BUNAC can get you a work permit — otherwise tedious for Americans to obtain — any time of the year for Australia and New Zealand for up to a year.
 They can also get you work permits for Ireland and Canada.
 Volunteer projects are available in Cambodia, Ecuador, Nepal, and South Africa.
 Without a work permit, you could only work illegally, seriously limiting your options.

-BUNAC offers much support, but you generally find your own job and apartment using listings provided by the overseas program office.
-The average time for finding jobs is depends upon the country.
-The initial investment includes the program fee, round-trip airfare, and enough money to tide you over until you get the first pay check.
-Most students report that they can cover their expenses and save money, although this is not always easily accomplished in Australia and New Zealand due to cost of living and high airfares.
+BUNAC offers much job search and visa support (for a fee), but you generally find your job and apartment using listings provided by the overseas program office.
+The average time for finding jobs depends upon the country.
+The initial investment includes the program fee, round-trip airfare, and enough money to tide you over until you get the first paycheck.
+Most students report that they can cover their expenses and save money.
+However, finding such work is only accomplished relatively easily in countries with working holiday options, such as Australia, New Zealand, Canada, and a few other countries with more open policies.

 Come prepared.
 Bring your resume and references from previous employers or professors and a suit for interviews.

-Accommodations.
 Take advantage of optional room reservation services offered by most of these programs.
 Otherwise, reserve a youth hostel in advance.
-Visit the Hostelling International website to find make reservations.
-It’s advisable to find your apartment after you get your job to minimize commuting time.
+Visit the Hostelling International website to find and make reservations.
+Finding your apartment after you get your job is advisable to minimize commuting time.
 Some jobs include housing.

-Study and work.
-If you are going on a study abroad program, you may be able to combine it with a BUNAC permit, allowing work before, during, or sometimes after studying.
-However, don’t expect to finance your studies this way.
+If you are going on a study abroad program, you can combine it with a BUNAC permit, allowing work before, during, or sometimes after studying.
+However, don't expect to finance your studies this way.

-Getting a work permit overseas.
-This is nearly impossible unless you already have a job offer.
-Get the work permit before you leave, or use a job placement programs such as BUNAC which arranges for work permits in countries such as Australia and New Zealand.
+Arriving in a new country with a work permit is only possible if you have a job offer.
+Get the work permit before you leave, or use a job placement program such as BUNAC, which arranges for work permits in countries such as Australia, New Zealand, and Canada.

 Fee-Based Programs Offering Paid Jobs Abroad

-Teaching, tutoring, and au pair programs worldwide, including Europe—which often include a fee for participation—are offered by a number of U.S.-based organizations, including Interexchange and Geovisions.
-API Teach Abroad offers programs allowing you to teach or tutor in 6 countries.
-Such programs then provide a stipend or pay for your work that helps cover the program fee while you experience a culture from the inside.
+Teaching, tutoring, and au pair programs worldwide, including Europe — which often include a participation fee — were once offered by several U.S.-based organizations.
+Still, many have diverted to pure, often costly, fee-based programs since.
+Nevertheless, specific programs often provide a stipend or pay for your work that helps cover the program fee while you experience a culture from the inside.
 CIEE English teaching programs require a B.A. and include the necessary TEFL certificate training as part of their fee.
+You can find many such programs and excellent paths to transition to a career in various internships, teaching abroad, and other areas on the TransitionsAbroad.com site.

 Alternative Jobs